TessaRidderikhoff/Programmeerproject/PROCESS.md

 ### To do
 - Use the checkboxes as checkboxes: show only the data of the boxes that are checked
 - I would prefer not to use a "both" checkbox, but when male and female are both selected that the all-adults dataset is used

+## Monday 12-6

+### Done
+- Made checkboxes that work: there are now a female and male checkbox, and if both checked the world map shows the average for all adults.
+- Made scatterplot, only for calories eaten on x-axis, and cardiovascular diseases on y-axis.

+### To do
+- Choose what variables are shown on the x-axis and y-axis.
+- There are problems with the loading of the data, sometimes the map suddenly becomes black.
+It also seems that the map sometimes does not show the correct values, possibly of the wrong year.